tarxvftech/pim17/README.md

 ## TODO
 * show how to start, restart services (the service files already exist!)
 * add cronjob and instructions for m17hostsupdate
+* easy way (tailscale?) to allow remote troubleshooting with a single command ideally

 ## Values